salman0butt/TradeStat/README.md

 1. Configure the environment variables:

 - Copy the .env.example file and rename it to .env.
-- Update the database credentials and other configuration variables in the .env file.
+- Update the TradState credentials and other configuration variables in the .env file.

 1. Install the Docker and inside Project root directory run: